PhoenixGreen/Cypherpunk-Times/docs/process.md

 ### Optional: TwitterSpace / Livestream

-To increase article engagement the write has the option to create a TwitterSpace / Livestream to discuss the article with the community.
+To increase article engagement the writer has the option to create a Twitter Space / Livestream to discuss the article with the community.
 This is likely to get a lot more eyes on the article and encourage wider engagement from the community.